Global solutions for the gravity water waves system in 2d: Introduction

-In the work of Wu \cite{Wu3DWW} global existence of small gravity water waves in $3$d was obtained by a different approach.
-In the cited work, as well as in her earlier work \cite{WuAG} on the two dimensional problem, the author relied on a nonlinear version of a normal form transformation.
-Starting from the Lagrangian formulation \eqref{WWL}, Wu proposed some new quantities, and a diffeomorphism depending fully nonlinearly on the solution, such that the set of equations obtained in the new coordinates admit a certain type of energy estimates.
-These latter, combined with $L^2-L^\infty$ estimates \`{a} la Klainerman \cite{K0}, gave the almost global existence result in $2$d \cite{WuAG} and the global existence result in $3$d \cite{Wu3DWW}.
+In the work of Wu \cite{WuAG} on the almost global existence in the two dimensional problem, the author relied on a nonlinear version of a normal form transformation.
+Starting from the Lagrangian formulation \eqref{WWL}, Wu proposed some new quantities, and a diffeomorphism depending fully nonlinearly on the solution, such that the set of equations obtained in the new coordinates admit a certain type of energy estimates, consistent with cubic nonlinearities.
+More precisely, let us denote, schematically, by $F$ the new transformed unknowns, after the nonlinear change of variables.
+The point of Wu's remarkable construction is that the variables $F$ satisfy nonlinear equations like \eqref{cubicintro} with {\it{cubic}}-type nonlinearities.
+As a consequence, Wu defines a suitable energy functional $E(t)$ and proves the following type of energy estimates:

-It is important to point out that in the two dimensional case the energy estimates in \cite{WuAG} are not sufficient to control the increment of high Sobolev norms for all times.
-To be more precise, let us denote by $F$ the new transformed unknowns satisfying cubic nonlinear equations like \eqref{cubicintro}.
-In \cite{WuAG} the author proves the following type of energy estimates:

-Since $F(t)$ can decay at most like $t^{-1/2}$, one sees that \eqref{EinWu} can at best guarantee that $E(t) \lesssim \e^2$ as long as $\log t \lesssim \e^{-2}$.
-One of our goals will then be to improve \eqref{EinWu} by eliminating logarithmic losses.
-We will use the same approach of \cite{WuAG}, and the same equations derived there, to show an estimate of the form

-for some $L^\infty$ based space $Z_\infty$ which is stronger than $W^{\frac{N}{2},\infty}$.
-Such an estimate is achieved by carefully analyzing the singular integrals (Calderon commutators) appearing in the cubic nonlinearities, and exploiting special structures present in some of them.
-Another crucial point is that in order to justify the existence of the new unknowns $F$, and hence of the energy $E$, for all times $t$, we need an appropriate a priori control on Wu's change of coordinates.
-This is obtained by taking advantage a certain null structure present in the transformation.